Most e-commerce websites operate on knife-edge margins and frequently overlook the impact that shipping for free can have on product order volumes.

 In today’s social media-dominated landscape, a strong portfolio of positive reviews is a priceless business asset.

-Of course, a store owner must meet the minimum expense of shipping to cover the orders free shipping cost and benefit from more orders.
+Of course, a store owner must meet the minimum expense of shipping costs to cover the orders free shipping and returns cost and benefit from more orders.

 While it may take some time to find free shipping that works for your case, the effort you put into getting free shipping offers systematized into your business structure will maximize your sales volumes, the frequency of orders and your business bottom line.